 WHAT'S THE FIRST STEP?

 The first step for attaining a goal, especially one that powerful forces oppose, is to state explicitly what the goal is.
 When the goal is to abolish class inequality (a.k.a. make an egalitarian revolution), then the first step is to state explicitly that the goal is to abolish class inequality with an egalitarian revolution.
+Class inequality is the ROOT CAUSE of our being treated like dirt (as I explain with many examples here), so if our goal is not to abolish class inequality then we will be treated like dirt forever.

 If one omits this key first step, then one will never attain the goal.